Sasmithere/edk2-violet/README.md

 ## Currently in need

 - of uefi img for redmi note 7 pro
-- made a uefi image but for now no gpio work 😔 i'll probe it more
+- made a uefi image but for now gpio work but no touch i'll probe it more